blackfuel/asuswrt-merlin/README.md

 blackfuel / asuswrt-merlin
 ==========================

-This is an enhanced version of Asuswrt - the firmware used by all recent Asus routers.

 The goal of this project is to leverage the efforts of the excellent Asuswrt-Merlin project and to extend it with additional kernel features that will make your router more useful, reliable and secure.
+It is an enhanced version of Asuswrt - the firmware used by all recent Asus routers.

 Useful
 ------